ASFOpenSARlab/opensarlab_MintPy_Recipe_Book/Start_Here.md

 >
 >*https://github.com/insarlab/MintPy*

+## JupyterBook Navigation

+- For an improved Jupyter Book Experience in JupyterLab, try installing the [jupyterlab-jupyterbook-navigation](https://github.com/ASFOpenSARlab/jupyterlab-jupyterbook-navigation) JupyterLab extension

 ## How To Use This Jupyter Book
-If you are working in JupyterLab and have the [jupyterlab-jupyterbok-navigation](https://github.com/ASFOpenSARlab/jupyterlab-jupyterbook-navigation) extension installed, navigate to this Jupyter Book (`opensarlab_MintPy_Recipe_Book`) in your JupyterLab file browser and click the left sidebar `JB` tab to access the table of contents.
-Otherwise, Access the Jupyter Notebooks directly from the file browser.

 >1. ### Install the software environment needed to run the notebooks
 >